manuel-192/m-m/PKGBUILDs/paccache-service-manager/README.md

 # paccache-service-manager
 Simple manager for the paccache systemd service.
-The service controls how many unique packages are kept in the package cache.
+The service controls how many versions of each package are kept in the package cache.

 ## Usage:
 Simply run command